Octo.exe is a command line tool that interacts with the Octopus Deploy REST API and includes a

 Packaging Your Application From a Folder

-If you have a build process which places all build outputs into a final destination folder (such as gulp, grunt or webpack), you can package it using octo as well.
-For example, let's assume you have defined an npm script which runs your build and places all associated content into the
+If you have a build process that places all build outputs into a final destination folder (such as gulp, grunt, or webpack), you can package it using Octo as well.
+For example, if you've defined an npm script which runs your build and places all associated content into the

 npm run build dotnet octo pack ./dist --id="OctoWeb" --version="1.0.0"